pofallon/node-callbackmaybe/README.md

 With or without a callback, an EventEmitter is returned which will emit a `data` event for each item written and an `end` event with a count of items emitted.
 An `error` event is emitted if `cbm.error()` is called.

-A method implement as above will support the following access methods:
+A method implemented as above will support the following access methods:

 ```javascript